vcssbuarena/vcssbuarena/README.md

 Lag experienced from international players is typically in the form of input delay.
 Input delay is more consistent than the stuttering you get with high packet loss.

 ## 5. Avoid using spectator stands
+> [!NOTE]
+> You will not get banned for repeated violations of this rule.

 If you're able to watch the stream and don't plan on playing anytime soon, please leave the arena to let more people in.

 ## 6. Don't spam the start button when others are trying to enter the ring